FREQUENTLY ASKED QUESTIONS... Ā

 "I have never done this type of training before.
 Where can I learn more?"

-- We recommend the CASA Safety Behaviours course which is free.
+• We recommend the CASA Safety Behaviours course which is free.
 In fact, we recommend this course as foundational for those that have not experienced any HF/HP/CRM/NTS training before.
-You may even spot me (Parky) in one or two of the CASA videos.
+You may even spot Parky in one or two of the CASA videos.

-- I first heard the term in a book by Tony Kern called Blue Threat.
-Upon researching my PhD I discovered it had been used by Clinicians for quite some time to refer to rules that when broken end up in severe injury or death.
+• I first heard the term in a book by Tony Kern called Blue Threat.
+Upon researching my PhD I discovered it had been used by Clinicians for quite some time to refer to rules that, when broken, always lead toĀ severe injury or death.
 It seemed to be a perfect term for our concept of accident-proofing rules.
 You can read the genesis of the red rules in my PhD.

 "What is Red-Rule Human Performance?"